RUB Research School

 Exploring the Range of Research Communication

 Talks, publications, interdisciplinary research networks, personal websites, (social) media or cooperations with non-university partners: There are many ways and options to communicate your research.
-Together with experienced researchers you will discuss a broader understanding of research communication.
+Together with experienced researchers and experts you will discuss a broader understanding of research communication.
 You will explore why and how integrating highly specialized research knowledge into effective communication strategies might be important – within academia and beyond.

 Panel discussions, short expert inputs and interactive sessions will allow you to reflect and further develop your own research communication strategy.
 You can advance your understanding on how to disseminate your complex research ideas as best as possible.